-Increased heart rate
+- Increased heart rate

-Lowered blood pressure
+- Lowered blood pressure

-Impairment of short-term and working memory
+- Impairment of short-term and working memory

-Poor psychomotor coordination
+- Poor psychomotor coordination

-The most common misconception about marijuana is that it is not addictive.
-While it is not as physically addictive as, say, alcohol or cigarettes, many have shown a dependence for marijuana psychologically.
+The most common misconception about marijuana is that it cannot be abused.
+While it is not physically addictive in the way that alcohol or hard drugs are, many people have shown a dependence for marijuana psychologically.
 According to figures provided by the National Institute on Drug Abuse, 9% of people who smoke marijuana will become dependent on the drug.
-Habitual users risk developing a tolerance to the drug, and will experience withdrawal symptoms such as irritability, anxiety, or depression if they quit abruptly.
+Habitual users risk developing a tolerance to the drug, and may experience withdrawal symptoms such as irritability, anxiety, or depression if they quit abruptly.
 Symptoms from marijuana withdrawal can last anywhere from 24-hours to a week, although more severe cases may last longer.

 The most problematic abuse of marijuana is among pre-teens and high school students, whose brain chemistry can be dramatically altered by the drug, leaving them more susceptible to dependence.
 Frequent, dependent use of marijuana before age 18 has been proven to negatively influence school and work performance, as well as motor skills, intelligence, attention and memory.
-In addition, often, but not always, marijuana serves as a gateway drug.